dbrgn/pyxtra/README.rst

 License
 =======

-Copyright (C) 2011, 2012 Danilo Bargen, Peter Manser
+Copyright (C) 2011-2013 Danilo Bargen, Peter Manser and contributors.

 pyxtra is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by